 We all know that data is important, and we need to back it up.
-Whether a hard disk stops working, or your network has been invaded by “ransomware”, having a proper backup can definitely save your bacon.
+Whether a hard disk stops working, or your network has been invaded by “ransomware,” ensuring that you are doing proper backups can definitely save your bacon.

 When we examine someone’s practice for embezzlement, we start by making a duplicate of their practice management software in our lab.
 This allows us to do our work unobtrusively and isolated from the changes that take place daily in “live” software.

-Normally our technical staff connect to the client’s server over the internet and upload what we need to our lab.
+Normally our technical staff connects to the client’s server over the internet and uploads what we need to our lab.
 However, occasionally we receive a disk drive on which our client has made a backup.

 Obviously, if you are using cloud-based practice management software you don’t need to worry about this; for the rest of us there are a few rules to follow:

 - Test your backups.
 To paraphrase an old cliche “You don’t need a backup until you need one and when you need one you really, really need one.”
 Testing a backup of practice management software isn’t easy — you need to restore it to a “clean” install of your practice management software to make sure that it works.
 With most software, there are several critical files that, if not backed up, will make you unable to restore a working copy.